ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/04-ua/assignment.md

 # Is this affecting every browser type?

 Let's parse that User Agent string to look for correlation.
-While difficult/impossible with a simple GROK expression, you can easily do this with the Elastic `User agent` processor.
+While nearly impossible to parse with a simple grok expression, we can easily parse it using the Elastic [User agent](https://www.elastic.co/docs/reference/enrich-processor/user-agent-processor) processor.

-## Using the Elastic User Agent processor
+## Adding the User Agent processor

-We can add the Elastic `User agent` processor to parse the UA string embedded in our nginx access logs.

 1. Select `logs-proxy.otel-default` from the list of Streams.
 2. Select the `Processing` tab
-3. Click `Add a processor`
+3. Select `Add a processor`
-4. Select `User agent`
+4. Select the `User agent` Processor
 5. Set the `Field` to
   ```
   user_agent.original